-However, though they would not benefit from the same advantages, we do not see any reason why other organisations subject to the GDPR could not use the Danish SCCs as well since they are compliant with article 28 of the GDPR.
+However, though they would not benefit from the same advantages, we do not see any reason why other organisations subject to the GDPR could not use the Danish SCCs as well since they are compliant with article 28 GDPR.

 Nonetheless, we are of the opinion that it would be difficult for a supervisory authority to challenge the content of these clauses as it has been published in the register of the EDPB.
 Therefore, it is very likely that, in practice, other supervisory authorities, considering the Danish SCCs as GDPR compliant, do not review them further as well.

 The SCCs proposed by the Danish Supervisory Authority are 15 pages long and are very comprehensive.
 Therefore and though they bring more legal certainty, they may not always be adapted to basic “controller to processor” agreements not requiring lengthy and comprehensive contractual clauses.

 However, in these cases, they may still be used as a template and adapted to the circumstances where necessary.